-- According to the U.S. Census Bureau, 78% of children in the country-nearly 60 million children-live with at least one sibling.27 These relationships are often enduring, and a worker should be able to provide care to a seriously ill sibling who may depend upon him or her.
-In the United States, over 4 million children live in a household that is not headed by a mother or father.28 In many of these families, children grow up receiving critical care and support from their siblings. - As described earlier, experience from other states with paid family and medical leave laws show that usage to care for extended family members, like siblings, is minimal.
+- According to the U.S. Census Bureau, 79.4% of children in the country-nearly 60 million children-live with at least one sibling.
+These relationships are often enduring, and a worker should be able to provide care to a seriously ill sibling who may depend upon him or her.
+In the United States, nearly 2.8 million children do not live with a parent.
+In many of these families, children grow up receiving critical care and support from their siblings. - As described earlier, experience from other states with paid family and medical leave laws show that usage to care for extended family members, like siblings, is minimal.
 Nevertheless, such coverage would provide an important right for those workers who are primary caregivers for a sibling.